 Sources: ABS, Retail Trade, Australia; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
-January retail sales data will be released on 4th March (with preliminary data a week or so earlier); January motor vehicle sales data will be released next week.
+Final January retail sales data will be released on 4th March; February motor vehicle sales data will be released in mid-March.
 Return to "What's New".